immarianaas/c-quiz-language/README.md

 ### 📘 Database Language
 It was with the goal of facilitating the storage of questions that this secondary language was created.
-It allows the quizz creator to write and save questions that are directly interepreted by the primary language.
+It allows the quiz creator to write and save questions that are directly interepreted by the primary language.
 When creating the quiz, we can add questions dynamically in the code, or import them from a file where this language should be employed.

 #### 🌼 Sintax overview
 - ##### Questions

-  The code block below shows a schema of how the questions are defined.
+  The code block below shows the schema of how a question is defined.
 All question types follow the same schema, except the `LongaTextual` *(long answer question)*, which does not accept any answers.

   ```
   # for most question types